 Landscaping and gardens

-Landscaping can make a huge difference to the appearance and functionality of your home; however, it’s important to consider drainage and soil movement when planning your garden.
+Landscaping can make a huge difference to the appearance and functionality of your home; however, it’s important to consider site drainage and surface levels when planning your garden.

-If in doubt, check the building plans to ensure it will not affect site drainage or risk structural damage to your home.
+If in doubt, check the building plans or speak with a building professional to ensure your proposed works will not affect site drainage or risk structural damage to your home.

 - Keep trees with high water demand well away from your home

 - Locate ponds and water features away from the building

 - Don’t over water the garden and avoid unregulated sprinkler systems

 - Ensure that ‘weep holes’ (the small vertical hole between two bricks, near the ground) do not end up below soil level.